grants77/T1A2/readme.md

  - **contact:** Various links to make contact with me (phone number not real).

  **Design:**
- - I designed this website with a mobile first approach.
-I developed the mobile design wireframes in Figma and developed the site to those specifications before designing the Desktop layout in Figma and then adding in media elements to bring it to life.
+ - **Mobile:** I designed this website with a mobile first approach, creating wireframe designs in Figma and then developing it out into the mobile layout.
+ - **Desktop:** After completing the mobile layout I went back to Figma and created a Desktop wireframe design before developing it out into the dekstop layout.
+Whilst creating the Dekstop wireframes after developing the mobile version, I kept in mind the target for desktop whilst developing the mobile version.
+ - **Flexbox:** Flexbox was used extensively throughout this website it allow the ease of transition between mobile and desktop versions.

 **Accessibility:**